margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 You can see them from up above in the plane looking down through the seat window.
 You can see them while walking around through the city.
 A society run by electric lines, power grids, and lightbulbs.
+The flickering light reflected thorugh the water.
+The flickering light in the middle of sea.

 <br>